Champalimaud Foundation: Overview

 The mission of the Foundation is "to develop programmes of advanced biomedical research and provide clinical care of excellence, with a focus on translating pioneering scientific discoveries into solutions which can improve the quality of life of individuals around the world."

-The foundation undertakes research in the fields of neuroscience and oncology at the modernistic Champalimaud Centre for the Unknown in Lisbon, opened in 2011.
+The foundation undertakes research in the fields of neuroscience and oncology at the modernistic Champalimaud Centre for the Unknown in Belém, opened in 2011.
 Research into visual impairment is undertaken via an outreach program.

 The Champalimaud Clinical Center (CCC) is a modern scientific, medical and technological institution providing specialized clinical treatment for oncology.
 The Center develops advanced programs for research of diseases.
 The CCC tries to customize the therapies in order to achieve more effectiveness in controlling and treating the diseases.
 It was designed by Indian architect Charles Correa.

 Management

 The management of the Foundation consists of Board of Directors, General Council, Scientific Committee, Ethics Committee and Vision Award Jury.
 The acting President is Leonor Beleza appointed by António Champalimaud in his will.